University of California, Jonsson Comprehensive Cancer Center

 Los Angeles, California

-Psychological stress activates the stress-response system in the brain, leading to release of hormones that influence the immune system and activate inflammation pathways.
-Drs.
-Bower and Cole are studying the biological pathways that link psychological stress and breast cancer outcomes, with a focus on the nervous and immune systems.
+Studying the biological pathways that link psychological stress and breast cancer outcomes, with a focus on the nervous and immune systems.

 Julienne E. Bower, PhD is a nationally recognized expert on biobehavioral processes in breast cancer and their impact on health and well-being.
 She has conducted pioneering work on neuroimmune interactions in breast cancer survivors, focusing on immune mechanisms for behavioral symptoms such as cancer-related fatigue.
 Her research also examines the impact of psychosocial stress on behavioral and biological outcomes in cancer populations, including effects on inflammation and the tumor microenvironment.
 Dr. Bower’s current BCRF funded research, conducted in collaboration with BCRF co-grantee Steven Cole is designed to identify the upstream neural processes that regulate inflammatory activity and how these can be modulated by mind-body interventions.
-Dr. Bower is an Associate Professor in the UCLA Department of Psychology and the Department of Psychiatry and Biobehavioral Sciences, and is also a member of the Jonsson Comprehensive Cancer Center and the Norman Cousins Center for Psychoneuroimmunology.
+Dr. Bower is an Associate Professor in the UCLA Department of Psychology and the Department of Psychiatry and Biobehavioral Sciences and is also a member of the Jonsson Comprehensive Cancer Center and the Norman Cousins Center for Psychoneuroimmunology.